tai1nguyen/dnd-greetings-from-gadgetzan/goblin-king-rises/act-3/1-battle-for-riverdale.md

 >Ovlol will support his minions as best as he can and will only enter into melee combat once half his hobgoblins are defeated.

 ### Conclusion
 Once Ovlol is defeated, the remaining goblin forces will route and retreat into the surrounding woods.
 Kensey meets up with the characters and congratulates them on a job well done.
 With this defeat the Goblin King's army is now in disarray.
 She believes that it would be best to press the attack and finish the job.
-Kensey wants to take the fight to the goblin king first thing in the morning.
+Kensey wants to take the fight to the Goblin King first thing in the morning.